 Between 2017 and 2020, the Atlas also employed field technicians to conduct point count surveys across the state.
 Through these surveys the techs systematically collected data on bird abundance in order to complement the volunteer-generated data.
 This effort has resulted in the largest baseline data set of its kind on the Commonwealth’s breeding birds, with over 15,000 points surveyed and over 230,000 individual birds counted.

-Phase Two – Data Analysis (In Progress)
+Phase Two – Data Analysis (Completed)

 - Comparing the results of the first Atlas to those of the current Atlas.
 Between 1985 and 1989, the DWR partnered with the VSO and nearly 800 citizen scientists on the 1st Virginia Breeding Bird Atlas.
-Comparing the two Atlases will shed light on changes in distribution for individual species over the past 30 years.
-Although programs such as the North American Breeding Bird Survey already tell us how bird populations have changed over time, maps produced through the Atlas will indicate where these population changes have unfolded on the landscape.
-By documenting where particular species are losing or gaining ground in the Commonwealth, we will be better positioned to identify where these species may benefit from conservation action.
+Comparing the two Atlases sheds light on changes in distribution for individual species over the past 30 years.
+Although programs such as the North American Breeding Bird Survey already tell us how bird populations have changed over time, maps produced through the Atlas indicate where these population changes have unfolded on the landscape.
+By documenting where particular species are losing or gaining ground in the Commonwealth, we are better positioned to identify where these species may benefit from conservation action.

 Phase Two – Atlas Products (In Progress)